A&O – RESONANCE notes

 __________________________________

-· Pythagoras is discussed in Music of the Spheres[iii] which makes the instantiating point that “Pythagoras showed that the notes are not random or arbitrary and that they could be understood on a deeper level.
+· Pythagoras, discussed in Music of the Spheres[iii], made the critical point that “… the notes are not random or arbitrary and that they could be understood on a deeper level.

 o The notes were chosen simply because they were pleasing to the ear.
 But, as it turns out, the scales also follow basic mathematical constructs.
 So the question is, what does this say about our likes and emotions?
 Is there a mathematical/physical basis to them, as well?”
 The phenomenon recalls the comments of those that find specific examples of beauty in mathematics. (see Mathematical Beauty notes in Wikipedia)